EBI-Metagenomics/EMG-docs/docs/portal.rst

 Functional analysis of runs within projects on the `EBI Metagenomics website <www.ebi.ac.uk/metagenomics/>`__ can be accessed by selecting the 'Functional Analysis' tab found toward the top of any run page (see Figure 4 below).
 Note that this tab will be greyed for amplicon runs that have no functional results.

 .. image:: images/Func_1.PNG
-Figure 4.
+**Figure 4**.
 A Functional analysis tab can be found towards the top of each run page.

 Selecting this tab brings up a page displaying sequence features ('number of reads with predicted CDS (pCDS)', 'number of reads with predicted RNA', 'number of reads with InterPro matches', 'number of pCDS' and 'number of pCDS with InterPro match'), InterPro match information and GO term annotation for the run, as shown in Figure 5A and 5B below.